 MITOEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects, which are linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its consequences on degenerative diseases, and environmental exposure to toxicological agents.
-The present recommendations on coupling control (Part 1) will be extended to pathway control of mitochondrial respiration (Part 2), substrate-uncoupler-inhibitor-titration (SUIT) protocols and the harmonization of experimental procedures.
+The present recommendations on coupling control (Part 1) will be extended in a series of manuscripts to pathway control of mitochondrial respiration, substrate-uncoupler-inhibitor-titration (SUIT) protocols and the harmonization of experimental procedures.

 To provide an overall perspective of mitochondrial physiology we may link cellular bioenergetics to systemic human respiratory activity, without yet addressing cell- and tissue-specific mitochondrial function.
-A routine O_2 flow of 234 μ mol·s-1 per individual or flux of 3.3 nmol·s-1·g-1 body mass corresponds to -110 W catabolic energy flow at a body mass of 70 kg and -470 kJ/mol O_2 .
-Considering a cell count of 514·106 cells per g tissue mass and an estimate of 300 mitochondria per cell (Ahluwalia 2017), the average oxygen flow per million cells at $J{m,O2peak}$ of 45 nmol·s-1·g-1 (60 ml O_2 ·min-1·kg-1) is 88 pmol·s-1·10-6 cells, which compares well with OXPHOS capacity of human fibroblasts (not ETS but the lower OXPHOS capacity is used as a reference; Gnaiger 2014).
-We can describe our body as the sum of $36 \cdot 10^{12}$ cells (36 trillion cells).
-Mitochondrial fitness of our $11 \cdot 10^{15}$ mitochondria (11 quadrillion mt) is indicated if O_2 flow of 0.02 pmol·s-1· 10^{-6} mt at rest can be activated to 0.3 pmol·s-1· 10^{-6} mt at high ergometric performance.
+A routine $O_2$ flow of 234 $\mu$ mol·s-1 per individual or flux of 3.3 nmol·s-1·g-1 body mass corresponds to -110 W catabolic energy flow at a body mass of 70 kg and -470 kJ/mol $O_2$ .
+Considering a cell count of 514·10 cells per g tissue mass and an estimate of 300 mitochondria per cell (Ahluwalia 2017), the average oxygen flow per million cells at $J{m,O2peak}$ of 45 nmol·s-1·g-1 (60 ml $O_2$ ·min-1·kg-1) is 88 pmol·s-1·10-6 cells, which compares well with OXPHOS capacity of human fibroblasts (not ETS but the lower OXPHOS capacity is used as a reference; Gnaiger 2014).
+We can describe our body as the sum of 36·10 cells (36 trillion cells).
+Mitochondrial fitness of our 11·10 mitochondria (11 quadrillion mt) is indicated if $O_2$ flow of 0.02 pmol·s-1·10-6 mt at rest can be activated to 0.3 pmol·s-1·10-6 mt at high ergometric performance.